Skip to Content

 With a quality aged rum however, the drink can feel well-balanced with just the falernum and the bitters, leaning more towards an Old Fashioned style of cocktail.

-I personally like to use one ounce of each black rum and Barbados rum and the juice of half a lime.
+I personally like to use one ounce of each black rum and Barbados rum and a generous squeeze of lime juice.
 This makes for a tasty, sweet and sour cocktail that checks all the boxes and is still very easy to make.

 The traditional garnish is a lime wedge.
 I opted for a lime wedge and a gorgeous edible flower from Gourmet Sweet Botanicals.
 The flower pictured here is a fuchsia.